 All capital assets are depreciated.
-Depreciation of technology and software, and furniture and equipment is computed using the straight line method over their estimated useful lives.
+Depreciation of leasehold improvements, technology and software, and furniture and equipment is computed using the straight line method over their estimated useful lives.
 Improvements to capital assets are depreciated over the remaining useful lives of the related capital assets or less.
 Estimated useful lives are as follows:

 Capital Asset Classification Years

+Leasehold Improvements Up to 5

-Technology and Software 3 to 5
+Technology & Software 3 to 5

 Furniture and Equipment 10